Afraym-Herz/notes_app/README.md

 3 - title used to show primary content in ListTile and subTitle used to display additional content

-4 - trailing used to put icon in the right of the listTile and we can put another widgets by child of container
+4 - trailing used to put icon in the right of the listTile and we can put another widgets by child of container in our case we put delete (IconButton)

+## Logic of Delete

+1 - in its onPressed , we use the delete method to delete node from storage and the delete method that we get it by extends the Hive object to the NoteModel

+2 - after we delete the note from the storage we refresh and update the notesList by fetchAllData (NotesCubit)